svoisen/a11y-triage/README.md

 ## Resetting All Data

-**Note:** This will erase all triage history in `history.json` and start triage rotation over using the first team member listed on `config.json`.
+**Note:** This will erase all triage history in `history.json` and start triage rotation over using the first team member listed on `config.json` on the next update.

 Run `npm run reset`.